 - The comfortable, removable full-cushioned insoles for a nice fit and added shock absorption, which will limit the fatigue and soreness from the impact with the hard ground on a daily basis

-- The strong, direct attached outsole which provides added durability to the boots, as well as great traction and shock absorption
+- The strong, direct attached outsole which provides added durability to the construction, as well as great traction and shock absorption

 - They feature a lightweight cement construction, and yet provide proper arch support and stability to the feet and body